Plant secondary metabolism: Primary vs. secondary plant metabolism

 Primary metabolism in a plant comprises all metabolic pathways that are essential to the plant's survival.
 Primary metabolites are compounds that are directly involved in the growth and development of a plant whereas secondary metabolites are compounds produced in other metabolic pathways that, although important, are not essential to the functioning of the plant.
 However, secondary plant metabolites are useful in the long term, often for defense purposes, and give plants characteristics such as color.
 Secondary plant metabolites are also used in signalling and regulation of primary metabolic pathways.
 Plant hormones, which are secondary metabolites, are often used to regulate the metabolic activity within cells and oversee the overall development of the plant.
 As mentioned above in the History tab, secondary plant metabolites help the plant maintain an intricate balance with the environment, often adapting to match the environmental needs.
 Plant metabolites that color the plant are a good example of this, as the coloring of a plant can attract pollinators and also defend against attack by animals.

-Types of secondary metabolites in plants
+Secondary metabolites

 There is no fixed, commonly agreed upon system for classifying secondary metabolites.
 Based on their biosynthetic origins, plant secondary metabolites can be divided into three major groups: